VoisinneG/BMMLabInteractomes/README.md

 Exploring the data
 ---
-To explore interactomes, we recommend using the shiny app: https://voisinneg.shinyapps.io/interact/ .
+We recommend using the shiny app: https://voisinneg.shinyapps.io/interact/ .